oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - Same as Initial use case plus:
      - `spec.model.configMap` referencing the configmap
      - References to data source secrets
 {{% /expand%}}

-- [Update2](#update2-use-case): Deploying a concurrent duplicate WebLogic domain (TBD)
-{{%expand "Use case details" %}}
-- Image `model-in-image:WLS-v1`:
-  - Same image as Initial use case
-- Kubernetes secrets and configmap:
-  - Similar to Update1, except names are decorated with a new domain UID
-- A domain resource:
-  - Similar to Update1, except:
-     - Its secret/configmap references are decorated with a new domain UID
-     - Has a changed `env` `var` that sets a new domain name
-{{% /expand%}}

-- [Update3](#update3-use-case): Deploying an updated application (TBD)
-{{%expand "Use case details" %}}
-- Image `model-in-image:WLS-v2`:
-  - Updated web application `v2` at the `myapp-v2` path
-  - Updated model that points to the new web application path
-- Kubernetes secrets and configmap:
-  - Same as Update1
-- A domain resource:
-  - Same as Update1, except `spec.image: model-in-image:WLS-v2`
-{{% /expand%}}

 #### Sample directory structure